 Plan, plan, plan: No matter what the size or scale of your renovation, an up-front investment in product research and project planning will save money later.
 Take time to comparison shop for the best deals on fixtures, find out what finishes will look great and actually make sense for your lifestyle, and source everything you'll need well before you actually need it.

-DIY isn't always the most cost-effective way to go.
+Find a local expert contractor who has been pre-screened by ServiceMagic Be honest about your own project abilities: While tackling a project yourself can sometimes be a money-saver, DIY isn't always the most cost-effective way to go.
 Ask yourself if you really have the experience, the tools and the time to do the work at hand, because that choice can impact far more than the success of one project.

 "For homeowners, their home is typically their biggest investment," says Jeff Kaliner of Power Home Remodeling Group in Chester, PA.
 "Projects that change a home's structural integrity, energy efficiency and even visual appeal can drastically change its value.
 Before investing time and money in trial and error, homeowners should consider calling a professional to guarantee a high-quality result."